 The researchers of the NSF and Belmont project teams visited Jordan and met with the PEER researchers in May 2017.
 The purpose of the visit was to: (1) discuss the final status of the NSF, Belmont and PEER projects, (2) potential future plans, and (3) meet with relevant stakeholders in Jordan for outreach.
 The stakeholders attending this event included the Ministry of Water and Irrigation, MWI, Jordan Valley Authority, JVA; Water Authority of Jordan, WAJ, and Jordan Water Company, Meyahona.

-A training course "Hydroinformatics and GIS: Applications in Water, Environment and Agriculture" intended for professional staff from the public and private sectors in Irbid, Jordan is taking place 27 July – 24 August 2017, with a total of 17 professionals participating.
+A training course "Hydroinformatics and GIS: Applications in Water, Environment and Agriculture" intended for professional staff from the public and private sectors in Irbid, Jordan took place 27 July – 24 August 2017, with a total of 17 professionals participating.